List of The Adventures of Tintin characters: Red Rackham

 Red Rackham is the pirate who attacks the Unicorn, the ship captained by Sir Francis Haddock (Captain Haddock's ancestor).
 Rackham engages Haddock in battle, resulting in the almost total destruction of Rackham's ship.
 As his ship is sinking, Rackham and his men board the Unicorn and manage to gain control of the vessel.
 Haddock is captured and tied to the ship's mast and the crew is cast overboard.
-Rackham intends to have Haddock tortured by his men the following day, but before he can, Haddock frees himself and they engage in single combat using cutlasses.
+Rackham intends to have Haddock tortured by his men the following day to avenge his dead crew members, but before he can, Haddock frees himself and they engage in single combat using cutlasses.
 Rackham is killed in the duel and Sir Francis manages to destroy the Unicorn and escape.

-The character Red Rackham was based on the 17th century buccaneers John "Calico Jack" Rackham, Blackbeard, and Montbars the Exterminator.
+The character Red Rackham was based on the Golden Age of Piracy pirates John Rackham, Blackbeard, and Montbars the Exterminator.

 In the motion capture film The Adventures of Tintin: The Secret of the Unicorn, it is revealed that Red Rackham is the ancestor of Ivan Ivanovitch Sakharine.
 Red Rackham is portrayed by Daniel Craig (who also portrays Sakharine).

+Bobby Smiles

+Bobby Smiles is a Chicago crime boss whose rival is Al Capone (Tintin in America).
+He begins by offering Tintin a salary to join him against his rival.
+After Tintin refuses, Smiles kidnaps him and orders his gangsters to drop him into Lake Michigan, where Tintin outwits them.
+Smiles flees to the fictional Redskin City, where he manages to convince the Native Americans to turn against Tintin.
+He is eventually arrested, delivered to Chicago police headquarters, and brought to justice.

+In the animated series, Smiles works for Capone, rather than against him.